migliorelli/lemonadejs/docs/plugins/timeline.md

 ## Examples

-The JavaScript timeline plugin offers a variety of options for customizing both style and behaviour to suit your project's needs.
-Below are several examples demonstrating how to use these options.
+This section illustrates practical applications of the JavaScript timeline plugin, highlighting customization techniques for style and functionality to align with specific project objectives.

 See more examples on https://codesandbox.io/p/sandbox/frosty-babycat-cjcwrk

-### Appearance
+### Styling Attributes

-The position, border style and colours can be defined using the component's attributes during initialization as below.
+Customize the visual aspects such as position, border style, and color schemes by setting the corresponding attributes during the initialization phase as demonstrated below:

 ```html
 <html>